 Sealing stone is as easy as applying lotion to your hands.
 Simply wipe on so it has a chance to absorb, and then wipe off any excess.

-A penetrating sealer can last up to 20 years, whereas a topical sealer might only last 3-5 years.
+A quality penetrating sealer can last up to 20 years, whereas a topical sealer might only last 3-5 years.

 To learn more about selecting and applying a sealer, visit our Sealer Page.